-This article appeared in the September 2019 issue of Resource Recycling.
+This story originally appeared in the Summer 2019 issue of Plastics Recycling Update.
 Subscribe today for access to all print content.

 In the world of plastics recycling, product manufacturers are regularly framed as adversaries.

-So often, conversations among plastic reclaimers and others will turn to the hard-to-recycle packaging seemingly flooding the market or the fact that end users aren’t willing to pay premiums for recycled resin.
+So often, conversations among reclaimers, converters and others will turn to the hard-to-recycle packaging seemingly flooding the market or the fact that end users aren’t willing to pay premiums for recycled resin.

 Such gripes have their merits, of course.
-But at the same time, amid the frustration, it’s easy to lose sight of the critical steps some producers are making (often voluntarily) to bolster the recyclability of their goods and to use more post-consumer resin (PCR).
+But at the same time, amid the frustration, it’s easy to lose sight of the critical steps some producers are making (often voluntarily) to bolster the recyclability of their goods and to use more PCR.